 When a prey animal first meets you — whether it’s a chicken meeting visitors on our farm or a goat that has just gone to its new home — the first question on their mind is, “Will this person eat me?”
 It should come as no surprise that most of them don’t want to get too close to you.
 Goats were actually domesticated before dogs, but they aren’t as friendly as dogs because of their inborn fear of being eaten.
 But with time, they will grow to trust humans and can be just as loving as a dog.

-This recent study showed that goats can communicate with people using eye contact just like dogs!
+A recent study showed that goats can communicate with people using eye contact just like dogs!
 I tell people all the time that goats are basically vegetarian dogs.

 So the next time you visit a farm or buy a farm animal, don’t take it personally if the animal doesn’t warm up to you right away.
 It’s normal farm animal psychology.